trchudley/crevdem/README.md

 **_Tools for extracting crevasse location and volume from high-resolution digital elevation models._**

 > **Note**
-> Our paper outlining using CrevDEM to assess crevasse change across the Greenland Ice Sheet is now in review.
+> Our paper using CrevDEM to assess crevasse change across the Greenland Ice Sheet is now in review.
 [Find the preprint on EarthArxiv](https://doi.org/10.31223/X58099).

 ![An aerial image of crevasses on the Greenland Ice Sheet](./images/crevasses_uav_header.jpeg "An aerial image of crevasses on the Greenland Ice Sheet")